San Francisco State University

 Global Museum Exhibition Gallery

-Housed in the university’s Fine Arts building, this Global Museum serves as a teaching lab for the school’s Museum Studies program, a research resource for scholars, and a Bay Area destination for history lovers.
+Housed in San Francisco State University’s Fine Arts building, this Global Museum serves as a teaching lab for the school’s Museum Studies program, a research resource for scholars, and a Bay Area destination for history lovers.
 The museum is an institutional member of the California Association of Museums, the national Association of Academic Museums and Galleries, and the American Alliance of Museums (Tier III).

 In spaces that contain priceless, centuries-old archaeological artifacts, no environmental detail is unimportant.
 Temperature, airflow, lighting, and humidity all have the potential to negatively affect delicate artifacts—so it is important to have an experienced and conscientious engineer involved in the design of their storage and display environments.
 That’s why San Francisco State University trusted Salas O’Brien with the mechanical, electrical, plumbing, and telecommunications engineering design for the exhibition gallery in their new Global Museum.